folaboss/first-class/README.md

 # first-class
-we learned about how  cdn works we talked about https we taled about how the client send request to the api and api accepts he request and process it
+we looked  how the web send request to our api and how they accept the api and process them

+we talked about how the cdn works

+we also talked  about the three tier rest api resquest flow

+cookies and sessions with https

+what does java engineers do